ml6team/fondant/docs/component_spec.md

 - To validate compatibility with other components.
 - To execute the component with the correct parameters

-A Fondant manifest describes the contents of a dataset and is used as a reference to the dataset to be passed between Fondant components.

-Creating the manifest is handled by Fondant, as each component will automatically generate the manifest that represents its output dataset.
-While you should not have to create the manifest yourself, it is still useful to understand how it works.
+The component specification should be provided by the author of the component

 ## Contents

-A manifest consists of the following sections
+A component spec(ification) consists of the following sections

 ```yaml
 name: ...